James Clavell: Imprisoned in Changi

 Clavell did not talk about his wartime experiences with anyone, even his wife, for 15 years after the war.
-For a time he carried a can of sardines in his pocket at all times and fought an urge to forage for food in trash cans.
+For a time he carried a can of sardines in his pocket at all times and fought an urge to forage for food in rubbish bins.
 He also experienced bad dreams and a nervous stomach kept him awake at night.

 Post-war career

-By 1946 Clavell had become a captain, but a motorcycle accident ended his military career.
-He enrolled with the University of Birmingham, where he met April Stride, an actress, whom he married in 1949 (date of marriage sometimes given as 1951).
+After the war, Clavell was promoted to war-substantive lieutenant, with effect from 1 August 1942, and to temporary captain on 10 June 1946, A motorcycle crash, however, ended his military career.
+On 20 July 1948, he was officially discharged from the army on account of disability, leaving with the honorary rank of captain.
+He enrolled with the University of Birmingham, where he met April Stride, an actress, whom he married in February 1949 (date of marriage sometimes given as 1951).
 He would visit her on the film sets where she was working and began to be interested in becoming a film director.

 Early work on films

 Clavell entered the film industry via distribution and worked at that in England for a number of years.
-He tried to get into producing but had no luck so started writing screenplays.
+He tried to get into producing but had no luck, so he started writing screenplays.
 In 1954 he moved to New York, then to Hollywood.
-While trying to break into screenwriting he paid the bills working as a carpenter.
+While trying to break into screenwriting, he paid the bills working as a carpenter.

 In 1956, he sold a script about pilots to RKO, Far Alert.
 The same year Michael Pate bought a story of his, Forbidden Territory, for filming.

 Neither was filmed but Far Alert kept being sold and re-sold.
 "In 18 months it brought in $87,000", he later said.
 "We kept getting paid for writing it and rewriting it as it went from one studio to another.
 It was wonderful."
-It was later sold to Fox where it attracted the attention of Robert L. Lippert who hired Clavell to write the science-fiction horror movie The Fly (1958).
+It was later sold to Fox where it attracted the attention of Robert L. Lippert, who hired Clavell to write the science-fiction horror movie The Fly (1958).
 This became a hit and launched Clavell as a screenwriter.

 He wrote Watusi (1959) for director Kurt Neumann, who had also made The Fly.

 Clavell wrote Five Gates to Hell (1959) for Lippert, and when they could not find a suitable director, Clavell was given the job.

 Paramount hired Clavell to write a film about the Bounty mutineers.
-It ended up not being made.
-Neither was a proposed movie about Francis Gary Powers made.
+It ended up not being made, nor was a proposed movie about Francis Gary Powers.
 Clavell did write, produce, and direct a Western at Paramount, Walk Like a Dragon (1960).

 In 1959, Clavell wrote "Moon Landing" and "First Woman in the Moon", two episodes of Men into Space, a "day after tomorrow"-style science fiction drama, which depicted, in realistic terms, the (at the time) near future of space exploration.

-In 1960, he had written a Broadway show with John Sturges, White Alice, a thriller set in the Arctic.
+In 1960, Clavell wrote a Broadway show with John Sturges, White Alice, a thriller set in the Arctic.
 It was never produced.